momeycodes/nineteen-questions/README.md

 # Nineteen Questions, Collective Version

-The score for this performance is included in the form of its first realization from January 2027 within the docstrings of `nineteen_questions.py`.
+The score for this performance is included within the docstrings of `nineteen_questions.py`.

 After updating (perhaps a duplicate) the file, simply run: